DiegoEliasCosta/CollectionsBench/README.md

 **Build the jar file:** Use `./gradlew shadowJar` to generate the `benchmarks.jar` file (on windows, use `gradlew.bat shadowJar`).

 **Download the dataset** Our benchmarks use an external dataset to draw a more realistic element distribution.
 Because the file is too large we have it stored in Git Large File Storage (Git LFS).
-To download the dataset you have to git lsf `git lfs install` and then get the dataset through `git lsf pull`.
+To download the dataset you have to install git lsf with `git lfs install` and then get the dataset through `git lsf pull`.

 ### Running the complete benchmark suite